-For example, a policyholder who in breach of a condition of the policy fails to notify a claim during the relevant policy period may still be covered by the insurance contract if the insurer has suffered no prejudice as a result of the late notification.
-Another example is a motor vehicle insurance policy that excludes cover if the driver of the vehicle is unlicensed.
-Unless the insurer can demonstrate prejudice caused by the vehicle being driven by an unlicensed driver, it may be liable for the full amount of the claim.
+For example, a motor vehicle insurance policy that excludes cover if the driver of the vehicle is unlicensed.
+If the insurer cannot demonstrate prejudice caused by the vehicle being driven by an unlicensed driver, it may be liable for the full amount of the claim.

 Most insurance policies require policyholders not to admit liability to the other party or attempt to resolve claims without the agreement of the insurer.
 Sometimes difficulties are created for policyholders when a claim can be resolved on reasonable terms but the insurer hasn’t yet decided to cover or pay the claim.
 In these circumstances policyholders must be careful not to act in a manner that may jeopardise their insurance cover.

 Section 41 of the IC Act provides the policyholder with some protection in these circumstances.
 If an insurer does not respond within a reasonable time to a notice from the policyholder requiring the insurer to cover the claim, the policyholder may proceed to resolve the claim and an insurer may not refuse to pay the claim because the settlement was reached without the insurer’s consent.
 If an insurer agrees to cover a claim it must decide whether it will assume the conduct of any legal proceedings.